Best beer gardens in the UK

 At this 14th-century thatched inn it’s a tough choice of tables between huge oak benches overlooking the kitchen garden (growing broad beans, baby leeks and lavender to use in the restaurant's seasonal dishes) and a snug little nook in the low-ceilinged bar.
 Enjoy a pint of Yorkshire ale or a gin and tonic made from Whittaker’s Gin, distilled in Nidderdale using local bilberries, hawthorn and thyme.

 This particular pocket of south Shropshire is home to more than its fair share of small, independent breweries.
 The Bridges in Ratlinghope is the Three Tuns’ bucolic country tap house.
 Set by a brook at the foot of the sweeping Long Mynd mountain, there are plenty of wooden benches to slouch around and enjoy a sunny afternoon.
 Five seasonal beers are on tap, including Clerics Cure IPA, which also features in the pub’s beer-battered fish and chips.

 Head to the Hare & Hounds great views of Bath.
 Perched above the city, sit on the sunny terrace and you’ll be able to see down into the town and out across the Bath countryside.
 The food is great, too, with dishes such as honey-baked figs, slow-cooked pork belly and pub classics.

 The Dundas Arms, Berkshire

 The vast beer garden here, stretching between the Kennet River and the Kennet and Avon Canal and home to flowering shurbs, knobbly apple trees and dramatic willows, is the perfect place to unwind in the sunshine.
-During the summer, they open a dedicated outdoor bar and serve a wealth of bar snacks/picnic hampers, including must-try homemade sausage rolls.
+Their menu offers a good range of classic and modern dishes, and during the summer they open a dedicated outdoor bar.

 The Perch, Oxford